We hear all the time that breathing in a polluted air causes respiratory problems like Asthma.

 How Does the Indoor Air Pollutants Damage the Skin?

 - Red Blood Cells or RBCs provide Oxygen to the body tissues.
-When we are young, our skin cells get enough of oxygen from the environment.
+When we are young, our skin cells get enough oxygen from the environment.
 Oxygen is essential to the health of skin cells.
 But these air pollutants deprive the skin cells of oxygen.
 It leaves the skin looking dull and sagging.

 - Nitrogen oxides present in the gas stoves, VOCs present in cleaning products, paints, candles, room fresheners, etc. can have all sorts of ill-effects for your skin.
 They may cause itching, allergy and rashes on the skin.